pwelke/SeminarLearningTheory/26_Rademacher_Complexities.md

 Lemma 26.2 can be applied directly to the Representativeness of a specific hypothesis, for example $ERM_\mathcal{H}(S)$ or some $h^\*$ (Theorem 26.3).

 In general, we want to bound the expected value of the representaticeness of $S$ with a better dependence on the confidence parameter $\delta \in (0,1)$.
-This is achieved by applying the McDiarmid's Inequality.
+This is achieved by applying the McDiarmid's Inequality which leads to Theorem 26.5.

 For  all samples $z$ and $h \in \mathcal{H}$  their loss needs to be bounded by a constant $\| \mathcal{l} ( h,z ) \| \leq c$.